arturdoruch/simple-rest-bundle/README.md

         // Create the form.
         $form = $this->createForm(FormType::class);

-        // Processes request with the form.
+        // Process request with the form.
         $this->handleRequest($request, $form, true);

         $object = $form->getData();

-        // Makes actions with the object.
+        // Make actions with the object.
 E.g. save into database.

         // Convert object into an array.
         $data = $this->normalize($object);

-        // Return response with "application/json" content type.
+        // Create and return the response.
+        // If the "Content-Type" header is not specified then will be set to "application/json".
         return $this->createResponse($data, 201, [
             'Location' => $this->generateUrl('app_product_get', ['id' => $object->getId()])
         ]);